 School of Nursing, Psychotherapy and Community Health

 My working life as a nurse and academic has involved engagement with groups and individuals who experience marginalisation in achieving their health and social potential.
 For many years, I worked as a nurse designing and delivering health initiatives among diverse and excluded populations in UK and Irish community contexts.
-In my current role as assistant professor in the School of Nursing and Human Sciences, I designed (in collaboration with Dublin Region Homeless Executive) and deliver The Undergraduate Certificate in Homeless Prevention and Intervention https://www.dcu.ie/courses/undergraduate/snhs/homeless-prevention-and-intervention.shtml; the only university accredited programme in Europe focusing on the health and social care needs of homeless populations.
-I am the co-ordinator of the Diversity and Inclusion research group in the School of Nursing and Human Sciences DCU and conduct a range of research initiatives in this area.
+I designed (in collaboration with Dublin Region Homeless Executive) The Undergraduate Certificate in Homeless Prevention and Intervention https://www.dcu.ie/courses/undergraduate/snhs/homeless-prevention-and-intervention.shtml; the only university accredited programme in Europe focusing on the health and social care needs of homeless populations.
+I am the lead for the Community Health Academic group in the School of Nursing, Psychotherapy and and Community Health, DCU and conduct a range of research initiatives in this area for example, most recently: Autism and homelessness; COVID-19 related support for people accessing homeless services.

-I have held several senior positions within DCU including Director of Teaching and Learning and Post Graduate Convenor roles in the School of Nursing and Human Sciences.
+I have held several senior positions within DCU including Director of Teaching and Learning and Post Graduate Convenor roles in the School of Nursing, Psychotherapy and Community Health.
 I was the recipient of the DCU President’s Award for Distinctive Teaching Approaches 2013 and the winner of DCU President’s Award for Engagement 2018.
 I am a reviewer for Journal of Advanced Nursing, Qualitative Health Research and Psychology and Health.